rwb/ccjs489h/README.md

 * So, this means also being transparent about how assumptions are combined with the data to reach conclusions.
 * There is a tension between the strength of the assumptions we have to make and the credibility of the conclusions (Manski calls this the "law of decreasing credibility"; I will acronym this as LDC).
 * The LDC states that *ceteris paribus* (all other things equal) -- stronger assumptions correspond to less credible conclusions.
-* Will you calculate a descriptive statistic?
+* Will you calculate a descriptive or a difference statistic?
-* Will you estimate a correlation?
+* Will you estimate a correlation or a regression model?
 * How will you address the uncertainty of your estimate?
 * Considering the limitations of your data, what will you not be able to do?